-Spindle cell sarcoma is a form of sarcoma that is referred to this way due to the appearance of its tumour cells when they are looked at under a microscope.
+Spindle cell sarcoma is referred to in this way due to the appearance of its tumour cells when they are looked at under a microscope.
 The cells which make up a spindle cell sarcoma are long and narrow, which is known as a ‘spindle-cell shape’(1).

-There are three different types of spindle cell sarcoma of the bone, these are:
+There are three subtypes of spindle cell sarcoma of the bone:

 - Pleomorphic Undifferentiated Sarcoma (previously known as Malignant Fibrous Histiocytoma)